agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 ### Joining Agony

-Our application process shouldn't take more than ten to fifteen minutes, and contains just a handful of questions.
+Our application process shouldn’t take more than ten to fifteen minutes, and contains just a handful of questions.
 Once posted, your application will be transferred to a restricted area of the forum as soon as possible, after which we will begin processing it.